Atman50/emacs-config/README.md

 ```

-<a id="org3c74a8f"></a>
+<a id="org2f75dcf"></a>

 ## `my-ansi-term`

 Allows me to name my ANSI terms.
-Was very useful when I used more ANSI shells (so that tabs were interpretted by the shell).
-Some other modes and shells make this less useful these days.
+Was very useful when I used more ANSI shells (so that tabs were interpreted by the shell).
+Some
+other modes and shells make this less useful these days.

 ```emacs-lisp
 (defun my-ansi-term (term-name cmd)